On the solution of the harmonic-divgrad PDEs system: Introduction

 \section{Introduction}

-Mathematical modeling of physical systems often involves dealing with differential equations and partial differential equations, if in dimensions greater than one.
-A long-standing problem in mathematical modeling is the search for existence and uniqueness theorems for solutions; considerable effort is dedicated to identifying classes of differential equations for which the existence and uniqueness of solutions can be proven.
-An example of such efforts is the Navier-Stokes equations in fluid dynamics \cite{lukaszewicz2016navier}, which represent one of the problems of the millennium. \\ Motivated by classical field theory, specifically by gauge theories where the gauge field is a $p$-form or a mixed symmetry tensor \cite{Henneaux:1986ht,Curtright:1980un,Curtright:1980yj,Curtright:1980yk} we study a particular system of partial differential equations which appears in such theories.
-Additionally, motivated also by the study of asymptotic symmetries in gauge theories and/or gravity (a non-exhaustive list of classic, recent and reviewing, articles on the subject is \cite{Sachs:1962wk,Bondi:1962px,Anderson1992IntroductionTT,Barnich_2010,strominger2018lectures,Afshar:2018apx,Manzoni:2021dij,Ciambelli:2022vot,Manzoni:2024agc,manzf,Romoli:2024hlc,Ferreira:2016hee,Flanagan_2020,Compere:2018aar,barnich:2009se} we consider functions defined on a $(D-2)$-dimensional sphere known, as the celestial sphere.
+Mathematical modeling of physical systems often involves dealing with differential equations and partial differential equations.
+Motivated by classical field theory, specifically by gauge theories where the gauge field is a $p$-form or a mixed symmetry tensor \cite{Henneaux:1986ht,Curtright:1980un,Curtright:1980yj,Curtright:1980yk} we study a particular system of partial differential equations which appears in such theories.
+Additionally, motivated also by the study of asymptotic symmetries in gauge theories and/or gravity (a non-exhaustive list of classic, recent and reviewing, articles on the subject is \cite{Sachs:1962wk,Bondi:1962px,Anderson1992IntroductionTT,Barnich_2010,strominger2018lectures,Afshar:2018apx,Manzoni:2021dij,Ciambelli:2022vot,Manzoni:2025gxw, Manzoni:2024agc,Romoli:2024hlc,Ferreira:2016hee,Flanagan_2020,Compere:2018aar,barnich:2009se,Romoli:2025map,Manzoni:2024tow,manzf,Manzoni:2025zmi,Manzoni:2026skv}) we are mainly interested in considering the $(D-2)$-dimensional sphere, known as the celestial sphere, as manifold.
 By extension, we consider functions defined on a maximally symmetric space, mathematically referred to as space form.
-Physically, these spaces admits the maximal number of Killing vectors while mathematically they are complete Riemannian manifolds with constant sectional curvature.\\ A powerful theorem of Riemannian geometry, the Killing–Hopf theorem \cite{Killing1891,Hopf1926ZumCR,lee2019introduction}, ensures that every space form admits a Riemanninan covering given by one of the sphere, the hyperbolic space or the Euclidean space depending on the sign and value of the sectional curvature.
-Thanks to this theorem, and previous results on the biharmonic equation \cite{KARACHIK}, we are able to prove that a particular system of partial differential equations, given in Definition \ref{def}, on a positive curvature space form admits only the trivial one.
+Physically, these spaces admit the maximal number of Killing vectors while mathematically they are complete Riemannian manifolds with constant sectional curvature.\\ A powerful theorem of Riemannian geometry, the Killing--Hopf theorem \cite{Killing1891,Hopf1926ZumCR,lee2019introduction}, ensures that every space form admits a Riemannian covering given by one of the sphere, the hyperbolic space or the Euclidean space depending on the sign and value of the sectional curvature.
+Thanks to this theorem we are able to prove that the particular system of second-order partial differential equations, given in Definition \ref{def}, on a positive curvature space form $M$ for a function $f \in C^{\infty}(M)$ and a 1-form $h \in \Omega^1(M)$ admits only the trivial solution away from an explicit excluded resonant set for the parameters ($k_1$,$k_2$), as defined in Lemma \ref{Lem1} and determined by the Laplacian spectrum.
+The proof strategy consists in reducing the second-order coupled PDEs system to a single scalar fourth-order operator $L$ acting on $f-\nabla^ih_i$ (Proposition \ref{Prop1}), exclude the resonant set for the parameters ($k_1$,$k_2$) in order to ensure the kernel triviality for $L$ (Lemma \ref{Lem1}), prove the trivialization on $S^d$ using energetic arguments (Theorem \ref{trivsys}) and finally use Killing--Hopf theorem to conclude the trivialization on a positive sectional curvature space form (Theorem \ref{trivsysext}).